Reyes1921/notas/CSS/responsive/responsive.md

 `only`: The `only` keyword prevents older browsers that do not support media queries with media features from applying the specified styles.
 It has no effect on modern browsers.

-and: The and keyword combines a media feature with a media type or other media features.
+`and`: The `and` keyword combines a media feature with a media type or other media features.

 They are all optional.
 However, if you use `not` or `only`, you must also specify a media type.